adammark/Markup.js/README.md

 First, add [pluralization functions](http://translate.sourceforge.net/wiki/l10n/pluralforms) for the languages you intend to support (English is included by default).
-A pluralization function accepts an array of strings and a number, and returns one of the strings:
+A pluralization function accepts an array of strings and a number, then returns one of the strings:

 ``` javascript